We believe that student satisfaction goes hand-in-hand with student success.

 Step 2 – Contact the campus director (916-339-4371) or dean (916-339-4338) and ask for their assistance in resolving your concern.
 If this effort does not produce a satisfactory resolution to your concern, please go to Step 3;

 Step 3 – Complete a Grievance Hearing Request.
 This easy-to-complete form is available from the deans’ offices or may be downloaded below.
 Please return the completed form to the campus director or president.
 Once your request is received, you will be contacted within 48 hours to schedule a hearing.

 The grievance hearing allows the student to present his or her case before a panel consisting of a student, an instructor, and an administrator, all of whom will seek to be impartial when reviewing the facts and reaching a decision.
 Emphasis will be placed on the interpretation and application of school and academic policy.
 The student will be notified of the outcome of his or her grievance within one week of the hearing.
 All parties understand that the decision of the grievance hearing is final.

-In the unlikely event that MTI is unable to resolve your complaint, the following California agencies, accrediting and approval bodies have processes available for receiving and responding to student complaints.
-Those listed below oversee MTI College and/or have a clear understanding of specific programs and service areas offered to our students.
+In the unlikely event that Campus is unable to resolve your complaint, the following California agencies, accrediting and approval bodies have processes available for receiving and responding to student complaints.
+Those listed below oversee Campus and/or have a clear understanding of specific programs and service areas offered to our students.

 Students may acquire assistance from one or more of the following agencies:

 |Institutional Complaints||Accrediting Commission for Community and Junior Colleges (ACCJC)|

 10 Commercial Boulevard, Suite 204

 Novato, CA 94949

 |Financial Aid or Cal Grant||California Student Aid Commission|